 Subsequent to the success of the EmergencyList, David has devised numerous other programs to help with a range of clinical processes, including an anaesthetic pre-operative assessment system, a system for scheduling elective Caesarean Section operations and a virtual endoscopy clinic.

 Medical Web Systems set up and manages the website for the annual Norwich Anaesthesia Update meeting.
 We have done this for the past two years.
 The site provides information about the meeting, online registration, credit card payments and downloadable payment receipts.
 It also facilitates the collection of feedback from delegates and the issuing of CPD certificates.
-Feedback from the most recent meeting showed that 100% of users considered the registration and payment process "excellent" (83%) or "good" (17%).
+Feedback from a recent meeting showed that 100% of users considered the registration and payment process "excellent" (83%) or "good" (17%).